Species Profile · Plate IV

 The reserve population

-Within our reserve, P. vitellina is one of the most abundant epiphytic orchids — a striking contrast with its broader status as an endangered species.
-The population is centred on the high-canopy oaks of our riparian primary forest fragment, where humidity remains high through the dry season.
+Within our reserve, P. vitellina is one of the most abundant epiphytic orchids.
+The population is centred on high-canopy oaks in riparian primary forest fragments, where humidity remains high through the dry season.

 Why the reserve matters

-The local abundance illustrates a broader principle: even small, well-managed forest fragments can sustain dense populations of species that are otherwise in decline.
+The local abundance illustrates a broader principle: even small, well-managed forest fragments can sustain dense populations of species that are legally protected or declining elsewhere.
 Protecting these fragments — and preventing the loss of the large host trees the orchids depend on — is among the highest-leverage actions we take.

 Our work